12U Development Academy Programming Announcement

 In the fall of 2019, the U.S. Soccer Development Academy will no longer operate programming at the 12U level.
 The DA has elected to decentralize the 12U age group, eliminating it beginning the fall of 2019.
 This move allows for more direct management of the player needs.
 In this transition, each club will be entrusted to meet Academy philosophy and standards, limit travel and costs for players and parents, and give players more time on the field.

-In accordance with CRYSC and U.S. Soccer standards, the 12U program will continue to uphold the following Zone 1 programming principles and initiatives:
+In accordance with CRYSC and U.S. Soccer standards, the 12U program will continue to uphold the following Zone 1 programming principles and initiatives following the announcement:

 - Adopt and commit to the Player Development Initiative philosophy, focusing on the individual development of players